Sabbatical Archetypes

 The Focus Sabbatical

-You know exactly what scholarly work needs to move forward — a book, a set of articles, a new grant, a major revision — and you need uninterrupted time to do it well.
+You know exactly what work needs to move forward and you need uninterrupted time to do it well.
 The Focus Sabbatical protects your cognitive bandwidth so you can concentrate deeply and produce the work you already feel committed to.

 Orientation: Outward – focused on things outside yourself, like projects and outputs.